extenda/dev-portal-common-repo-docs-template/README.md

 * Create `docs` folder to store `*.md` documentation
 * Create `images` folder to store service-level images
-* Create `api` folder to store API docs for your service
+* Create `apis` folder to store API docs for your service
 * Create [`index.md`](templates/service.md) file.
 This file is the root doc of your service, containing a high-level overview.

 The folder structure should look like this: